Farm Pack Insurance

-That's why we've partnered with one of Australia's leading general insurance providers, Allianz, to bring you the Farm Pack – a flexible insurance package that offers a wide range of covers to protect you in a single, simple package.
+The Farm Pack is a flexible insurance package that offers a wide range of covers to protect you in a single package.

-Of course, every farm business and property is different, so with the Allianz Farm Pack you can pick and choose from 13 types of insurance covers to suit your specific needs.
+1300 Insurance can arrange Farm Pack insurance as agent for the insurer Allianz Australia Insurance Limited.
+Of course, every farm business and property is different, so with Farm Pack through 1300 Insurance you can pick and choose from 13 types of insurance cover, to suit your specific needs.

 Farm Pack in brief*

-The Allianz Farm Pack is a flexible product specifically designed for farm businesses.
+The Farm Pack through 1300 Insurance is a flexible product specifically designed for farm businesses.
 It enables you to pick and choose from a range of 13 types of cover, so you can protect your farmhouse home, machinery, motor vehicles and livestock, in one handy package.

-Public and products liability insurance is one of the most common covers taken out by businesses, because the potential costs of a public or product liability claim could be significant.
-The Allianz Farm Pack can provide cover for your legal liability for personal injury, property damage and/or advertising injury which arises as a result of an occurrence in connection with your business, up to the specified limit.
+Public and products liability insurance is one of the most common covers taken out by businesses, because the potential costs of a public liability claim could be significant.
+The Farm Pack through 1300 Insurance can provide cover for your legal liability for personal injury, property damage and /or advertising injury which arises a result of an occurrence in connection with your business, up to the specified limit.

 You may also be able to obtain cover for your home buildings and/or contents in your Farm Pack.
 Home property cover also comes with a suite of other benefits.
-For example, if you take out Contents cover, you will also have cover for fraudulent use of lost or stolen credit cards and cover for property of your guests or visitors, up to the specified limits.
+For example, if you take out contents cover you will also have cover for fraudulent use or lost or stolen credit cards and cover for property of your guests or visitors, up to the specified limit.

-The Allianz Farm Pack can provide cover for farm buildings, contents, infrastructure and improvements, livestock, machinery, hay, grain, wool, solar panels, wind turbines, greenhouses, trellis equipment, fencing and trees and vines, against either loss or damage caused by defined events such as an earthquake, fire and storms or, if selected, accidental damage.
-You may also be able to take out cover to protect your livestock in transit, where you are moving your livestock between situations as part of your standard grazing management strategies.
+The Farm Pack through 1300 Insurance can provide cover for farm buildings, contents, infrastructure and improvements, livestock, machinery, hay, grain, wool, solar panels, wind turbines, greenhouses, trellis equipment, fencing, and trees and vines against either loss or damage caused by defined events such as earthquake, fire and storms, or if selected, accidental damage.
+You may also be able take out cover to protect your livestock in transit, where you are moving your livestock between situations as part of your standard grazing management strategies.

-When you buy an Allianz Farm Pack through 1300 Insurance, you can spread the cost of your premiums without paying extra.
-Whether you opt for annual or monthly instalments, you'll pay the same total premium to protect your business.1
+When you buy a Farm Pack through 1300 Insurance you can spread the cost of your premiums without paying extra.
+Whether you opt for annual or monthly instalments, you’ll pay the same total premium to protect your business.1

 *Eligibility criteria apply.
 For the standard terms, conditions, limits and exclusions of cover, please refer to the relevant PDS.

-With the Allianz Farm Pack, you can choose from a broad range of business insurance covers to protect your farm business against fundamental risks such as public and products liability – as well as more specialised cover for your farm assets – all in single package.
-Pick and choose from 13 types of cover to customise your policy to suit your specific needs.
+With the Farm Pack through 1300 Insurance, you can get a broad range of business insurance covers to protect your farm business against fundamental risks such as public and products liability – as well as more specialised cover for your farm assets – all in single package.
+Pick and choose from 13 types of cover to customise your policy to suit your specific needs

 Every farm business is different, and your hard-earned profits are extremely precious.

-The Allianz Farm Pack allows you to tailor your policy to meet your needs, so you can choose the covers you need to protect you in a single package – saving you the time and hassle of dealing with multiple insurance providers.
+The Farm Pack through 1300 Insurance allows you to tailor your policy to meet your needs, so you can choose the covers you need to protect you in a single package – saving you the time and hassle of dealing with multiple insurance providers.

-Here is a summary of the cover options available under the Farm Pack.
+Here is a summary of the cover options available under our Farm Pack.
 For the standard terms, conditions, limits and exclusions of cover, please refer to the Product Disclosure Statement.
 Eligibility criteria apply.

-Home Property can provide cover for your buildings, contents and/or personal items that you take with you away from home.
-With Buildings and Contents covers, you can choose between accidental damage cover or cover for a specified list of ‘defined events'.
-Details of these defined events and the standard terms, conditions, limits and exclusions of each type of cover can be found in the PDS.
+Home property can provide cover for your buildings, contents and/or personal items that you take with you away from home.
+With buildings and contents covers, you can choose between accidental damage cover or cover for a specified list of ‘defined events’.
+Details of these defined events and the standard terms, limits and exclusions of each type of cover can be found in the PDS.

 Home Property cover comes with a suite of built-in benefits, including:

-- A death benefit of $15,000 (for Defined Events cover) or $20,000 (for Accidental Damage cover) if you suffer paraplegia, quadriplegia, or die as a direct result of visible bodily injury incurred at the premises caused by burglars or by fire
+- A death benefit of up to $15,000 (for defined events cover) or $20,000 (for accidental damage cover) if you suffer paraplegia, quadriplegia or die as a direct result of visible bodily injury incurred at the premises caused by burglars or by fire.

 - Cover for the cost of replacing locks if your keys are lost or stolen up to a maximum of $3,000